rickardvh/budo-notes/iaido/msr/okuden.md

 Other names: 隠れ捨 *Kakuresute* ("hiding and discarding"/"coming out of hiding")

 Mon-iri is a new form from the Tanimura-ha, and does not exist as a kata in Shimomura-ha or the *Battō kokoromochi no koto*.
 The name, however, comes from the *Jōi no daiji*.
 There, it describes a method for entering through a gate when you expect someone to cut at you the moment you exit on the other side: take out the sword with the saya and strap it to your back with the sageo, holding it in place by pulling the end of the sageo with the left hand; crouch down by leaning forwards and run through the gate; as the enemy cuts down on the sword on your back, cut at his legs with your wakizashi.
 There is also a similar strategy in the *Gokui no daiji* called *Shishidō-iri* or *Shishihora-iri* (獅子洞入; "entering the lion's den"), where you draw the sword and hold it along your back while swinging the wakizashi with the other hand.

-As mentioned under [Tanashita](#棚下-tanashita), the method of cutting without hitting the lintel beam in Mon-iri probably comes from the original Tanashita instructions.

 The name Kakuresute might be based on *Kukurisute* (クゝリ捨; "tying up and discarding"), another "extra" entry following the kata list in *Battō kokoromochi no koto*.
 As with Katame no koto, there is no explanation of Kukurisute anywhere in the densho, however.